 The central role played by digitalisation was expanded by the Covid-19 pandemic.
 UBM has made massive investments in the Group's digitalisation in recent years and plans to continue these efforts in the future.
 The "Next Level" project was launched in 2017 to digitally map operating and work processes as well as reporting and controlling on a decentralised level.
-The "newBM" project started in 2020 and is intended to take UBM's digitalisation a great qualitative leap forward, especially in the commercial areas but also in IT and infrastructure.

 The "newBM" project included the development of an SAP S/4 HANA system based on standard processes and SAP best practices for 250 companies.
 A modern system makes the full digital management of HR processes possible, and a central treasury system safeguards the encrypted, safe and integrated handling of payment flows throughout the Group.
-The IT conversion includes the installation of state-of-the-art equipment with additional weighting on productivity, security and flexible working.
+The IT conversion includes the installation of stateof-the-art equipment with additional weighting on productivity, security and flexible working.
 At the SAP Quality Awards for 2022, UBM was a winner in the category "Rapid Time To Value".
 A training offensive for IT/cybersecurity also started in 2023.
 Employees receive modern, interactive information via e-learning courses on current security risks (keywords: phishing/hacker attacks) and their prevention.